Skip to content

 Resource plugins Extra xprompt/workflow files and default configuration.
 Plugins

-Integration APIs Public Python helpers and fixed JSON bridge contracts for companion tools.
+Integration APIs Public Python helpers and fixed JSON bridge contracts for sidecar tools.
 Integrations

-Core SASE ships built-in providers for common local use: bundled LLM provider entry points, plain-git VCS support, bare-git workspaces, and #cd directory runs.
+Core SASE ships built-in providers for common local use: bundled LLM provider entry points, plain-git VCS support, and bare-git workspaces.
 Optional packages can add hosted VCS workflows, notification delivery, editor integrations, or extra prompt resources.

 Rust Core Boundary